NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 quadrant can also be kept fixed).
 Ensure, as always, that the joint bundle adjustment has the images sorted by illumination.

+The ``image_align`` program (:numref:`image_align`) was reported to be of help in co-registering images.
+Note however that failure of registration is almost surely because not all images are connected together using tie points, or the images are consistent with each other but not with the ground.

 Running SfS
 ^^^^^^^^^^^